Adri6336/bacteria-life-evolve-sim/README.md

 # bacteria-life-evolve-sim
 This is a work in progress bacteria simulator.
-When its complete, I hope for it to be a fun and informative genetic algorithm to watch when bored out of your mind.
+When it's complete, I hope for it to be a fun and informative genetic algorithm to watch when bored out of your mind.
 Watch as life grows from a single organism and evolves over time, or watch a bacterial apocalypse happen.

 It is my first C++ project in a long time and wasn't originally intended to be shared at this state, so the code may be a bit shite.
 But hey, so far it works.